Cristiano Ronaldo: Manchester United reach agreement with Juventus to re-sign forward

 - Man Utd reach agreement to re-sign Ronaldo

-Ronaldo's departure from Juventus was confirmed on Friday by boss Max Allegri, who revealed he was told by the player he had "no intention" of playing for the club again.
+Ronaldo's departure from Juventus was confirmed on Friday by boss Massimiliano Allegri, who revealed he was told by the player he had "no intention" of representing the club again.

-United's rivals Manchester City were offered the chance to sign the Portugal captain and considered making a move, but the Premier League champions pulled out of negotiations.
+United's rivals Manchester City were offered the chance to sign the 36-year-old and considered making a move, but the Premier League champions pulled out of negotiations.

 Ronaldo spent an hour and a half at Juventus' training ground on Friday morning to say goodbye to his team-mates before boarding a private jet from Turin to Lisbon.
 He was in the final year of his £500,000-per-week contract.